sampablo22/Leeds-Thesis-Template/README.md

 # Leeds Thesis Template
- A LaTeX PhD thesis template written primarily for School of Mechanical Engineering at University of Leeds
+ A LaTeX PhD thesis template written primarily for School of Mechanical Engineering at University of Leeds.